Conditional and restricted use licenses

 You must apply for a conditional or restricted use license in person at a DMV office.
 You can do this at most, but not all, Motor Vehicles offices.
 Contact your nearest office to find out where you can apply.

-The DMV can issue a conditional license to a qualified driver whose NYS license has been suspended or revoked because of an alcohol or drug-related violation.
+The DMV can issue a conditional license to a qualified driver whose NY State license has been suspended or revoked because of an alcohol or drug-related violation.
 The driver must attend a Impaired Driver Program (IDP) (previously known as Drinking Driving Program (DDP)) approved by the DMV.

 The DMV can issue a restricted use license to a driver who qualifies and whose license is suspended or revoked because of violations or incidents that are not alcohol or drug-related, or because of some drug-related violations.

-If you have a driver license issued in another state, and you meet the other requirements, you can receive a conditional driving privilege or a restricted driving privilege to drive in New York State.
-The conditions or the restrictions are the same as the conditions or restrictions for a driver with a NYS driver license.
+If you have a driver license issued in another state, and you meet the other requirements, you can receive a conditional driving privilege or a restricted driving privilege to drive in NY State.
+The conditions or the restrictions are the same as the conditions or restrictions for a driver with a NY State driver license.